tokenized/docs/protocol-contract-offer.md

             <td class="c10">ContractAuthFlags</td>
             <td class="c10">16</td>
             <td class="c10"><abbr title="010010010010010010010010010010010110110110110110110110110110110100100100100110110110110110110110110110110110110110110110110000000">Hover for example</abbr></td>
             <td class="c10"><abbr title="Authorization Flags aka Terms and Conditions that the smart contract can enforce.
-Other terms and conditions that are out of the smart contract's control are listed in the actual Contract File.">Authorization Flags aka Terms and Conditions that the smart contract c ...
-Hover for more</abbr></td>
+Other terms and conditions that are out of the smart contract's control are listed in the actual Contract File.">Authorization Flags aka Terms and Conditions that the smart contract can enforce.
+Other t ...</abbr></td>
             <td class="c10">bin</td>
             <td class="c10">Contract Flags - Amendments can be restricted to a vote.
 Specified in the Voting System.</td>
         </tr>